Snow Activities for Preschoolers

 - • Baggies, small cups, or bowls for each student

 - • Flashlights

 Gather 6-10 of the following “snow” substances:

-- Before the lesson, choose 6-10 of the “snow” substances and place each in a jar or can labeled with just a letter, color, or number.
+- Choose 6-10 of the “snow” substances and place each in a jar or can labeled with just a letter, color, or number.
 This will keep them a surprise for the students.

 - Lead a discussion of snow.
 Students can share personal experiences or impressions they have gotten from movies or books.
 Gather a list of words to describe snow and how snow makes them feel.